Credit can control your ability to experience life.

-Having a “credit history” generally means that you have at least one account that has been opened for at least the last six months.
+Having a “credit history” means that you have at least one account that has been opened for at least the last six months.
 Whether you pay that debt in full, late, or not at all will determine your credit worthiness.
 Any open line of credit counts toward your credit history.
 For example, I have never had a credit card, but I have excellent credit because of my student loans that I promptly pay.

 The good things about credit